m-bock/purescript-transit/README.md

 ## About This Documentation

 All code examples in this documentation are extracted from actual, type-checked PureScript source files.
-At the top of each chapter, you'll find a link to the complete source file(s) used in that example.
+Whenever you find a unit test, it's ensured that it ran and passed.
+In this sense this text is not just documentation, but also a test suite.

 ## Installation